sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 ## Printing the Components

-PLA or PETG for most parts.
+By volume, the majority of parts for this project can be printed using an FDM printer.
+For the first prototypes the materials used were PLA and PETG.
 This may seem obvious but just to be clear: dark colored plastics reflect less light.
-Printing parts in all black plastic is an easy way to make parts with the lowest possible reflective areas close to the
+Printing parts in all black plastic is an easy way to make sure that there is the lowest amount of potential light reflection occurring near the lamp and gate areas.

+For the detailed parts, resin SLA printing is recommended.
+This would be for the sprocketed drive roller and the gates.
+Overall this is a very small amount of SLA printing needed and for people without access to resin printing technology these parts could be made by a print-on-demand service.

 ## Assembling the Frame